Spine Damage Recovery Support

 Spasticity Management Approaches

-Spasticity affects many individuals with permanent spine damage, causing involuntary muscle contractions that can interfere with daily activities.
+Spasticity affects many individuals with spinal cord injury, causing involuntary muscle contractions that can interfere with daily activities.
 However, spasticity isn’t always negative – it can help maintain muscle tone and assist with certain functional activities.

 Management approaches include stretching programs, positioning techniques, and therapeutic interventions.
 Some individuals benefit from medications that reduce spasticity, while others find that regular exercise and movement help manage muscle tone naturally.